 Current students of Kingston University are able to enrol for free on a range of programmes to help and support their English.

-Our English for Academic and Professional Development (EAPD) programme provides a wide range of support in English to help you succeed in your degree.
+Our English for Academic and Professional Development (EAPD) programme provides a wide range of support in academic and professional language and skills to help you succeed in your degree and future career.
 Programme and enrolment details can be found here.

-These classes are open to students from any faculty but they take place at the Penrhyn Road campus.
-Each course focuses on a particular skill e.g. assignment writing, presentations or aspect of language.
-Most of the courses last for nine weeks.
-The courses are free and voluntary but we do ask that you try to attend every week.
-Students can gain 10 points for their KINGSTON AWARD by attending 80% of the course.
+These classes are open to students from any faculty.
+Each course focuses on a particular skill e.g. assignment writing, giving presentations, critical reading and more.
+Most of the courses have one class per week over an 8-week period.
+The courses are free and voluntary and there is a course guide to help you focus on the skills and language that will be most helpful to you.
 To register, choose the course, check your timetable and make sure you are free to attend.
-You can self-enrol, signing up via this link.
+You can self-enrol via this link.

-These courses are only open to students of your faculty.
-They cover the specific skills e.g. assignment writing that you need for courses in your faculty and the courses are nine weeks long.
-Students can gain 10 points for their Kingston Award by attending 80% of the course.
+These courses are only open to students in your faculty and focus on faculty-specific academic skills e.g. lab reports, business reports, poster presentations, and reflective writing.
 To register, choose the course, check your timetable and make sure you are free to attend.
-You can self-enrol, signing up via this link.
+You can self-enrol via this link.

 These courses aim to develop all four skills in academic and professional contexts.
 A range of stimulating topics forms the basis for integrated practice of skills and language.
 These courses are offered at three language levels.
-Students receive regular feedback on their progress, are assessed and can gain 15 points for their Kingston Award if they have attended 80% of the course and done all the assessments.
+Students have the opportunity for regular practice and assessment and receive feedback on their progress, are assessed.
+These courses count as key competencies to build your Kingston Award and Higher Education Achievement Report.

 For Erasmus and Study Abroad students, this module can be taken for credit.
 We recommend that home institutions grant 7.5 ECTS on completion of the course in accordance with the course specifications.
 You will need to discuss this with your Study Abroad/ Erasmus coordinator in the first weeks of the course and tell your KLS teacher if you want to take this course for credit.